zocker-160/ifm/doc/usage.rst

 ASCII text (``text``)
 ---------------------

-This produces human-readable output for items and tasks.
+This produces human-readable output for maps, items and tasks.
 The output should be fairly self-explanatory.

 .. index::
    pair: Recording; Types of output